CUCCAGNA

 Should You Book CUCCAGNA?

 If you have already been to CUCCAGNA and are weighing a return visit, the short answer is yes — provided you secured membership.
 The restaurant operates on a members-only reservation policy, which means repeat visitors are insulated from the booking friction that trips up first-timers.
-On a second visit, the counter format rewards familiarity: ten seats, no private rooms, and an evening-only service (17:30–23:00) that runs every day of the week.
+On a second visit, the counter format rewards familiarity: ten seats, no private rooms, an evening-only service (17:30–23:00) that runs every day of the week.
 What changes from one visit to the next is the menu's seasonal orientation.
-What stays constant is the format itself — counter-only, wine-focused, and structured around a progression of Italian-leaning courses.
+What stays constant is the format itself — counter-only, wine-focused, structured around a progression of Italian-leaning courses.

 The Counter and the Progression

 Ten counter seats is the entire room.
-There are no tables, no private rooms, and no walk-in access , you either have membership or you don't eat here.
+There are no tables, no private rooms, no walk-in access, you either have membership or you don't eat here.
 That constraint shapes the experience entirely.
-At this scale, Italian cuisine in Fukuoka takes on a different texture than it does in a larger restaurant: the counter format creates a close relationship between what is served and when, and the wine program (the venue is noted as being particular about wine, with a sommelier on staff) becomes an active part of the progression rather than a supporting element.
+At this scale, Italian cuisine in Fukuoka takes on a different texture than it does in a larger restaurant: the counter format creates a close relationship between what is served and when, the wine program (the venue is noted as being particular about wine, with a sommelier on staff) becomes an active part of the progression rather than a supporting element.

 Budget for JPY 20,000–29,999 per head at dinner.
 There is no lunch service.
-At that price, CUCCAGNA sits in the same tier as serious omakase counters across Japan, and the comparison is apt: this is counter dining with a structured progression, not à la carte Italian.
+At that price, CUCCAGNA sits in the same tier as serious omakase counters across Japan, the comparison is apt: this is counter dining with a structured progression, not à la carte Italian.
 If you are looking for flexibility to order what you want, this is not the venue.
 If you want a curated Italian sequence in a focused environment, this is one of the better options Fukuoka has in that format.
 For a broader view of what Fukuoka's dining scene offers across cuisines, see our full Fukuoka restaurants guide.

 Booking and Access

 The members-only policy is the single most important logistical fact about CUCCAGNA.
 Reservations are not accepted from anyone who is not a member of the restaurant.
-This is not a soft preference , it is the stated policy.
+This is not a soft preference, it is the stated policy.
 If you are visiting Fukuoka and have not previously established membership, plan around this constraint.
 The phone number on record is +81-92-753-7509.
 There is no official website.
 The restaurant is located approximately 385 metres from Tenjin Minami station in Haruyoshi, Chuo Ward, with coin parking available nearby.

 Credit cards are accepted (Visa, Mastercard, JCB, Amex, Diners).
 Electronic money and QR code payments are not accepted.
 The venue is entirely non-smoking.
 Hours run seven days a week, 17:30–23:00, though hours and closed days can change and should be confirmed directly before visiting.